-944/944-SS.
-Check this box if you file Form 944 (or Form 944-SS for years before 2012).
+944. Check this box if you file Form 944.

 CT-1.
 Check this box if you are a railroad employer correcting Forms W-2 for employees covered under the Railroad Retirement Tax Act (RRTA).
-If you also have to correct forms of employees who are subject to social security and Medicare taxes, complete a separate Form W-3c with the "941/941-SS" box or "944/944-SS" box checked instead.
+If you also have to correct forms of employees who are subject to social security and Medicare taxes, complete a separate Form W-3c with the "941/941-SS" box or "944" box checked instead.